March 22, 2023

 Directed by Zach Braff

 Culture Representation: Taking place in New Jersey, the dramatic film “A Good Person” features a racially diverse cast of characters (white and African American, with some Latinos and Asians) representing the working-class and middle-class.

-Culture Clash: After driving in a tragic car accident that kills her fiancé’s sister and the sister’s husband, a former pharmaceutical sale representative gets addicted to opioids, and she forms an unlikely friendship with her ex-fiancé’s father.
+Culture Clash: After driving in a tragic car accident that kills her fiancé’s sister and the sister’s husband, a former pharmaceutical sale representative goes through a breakup with the fiancé, gets addicted to opioids, and she forms an unlikely friendship with her ex-fiancé’s father.

 Culture Audience: “A Good Person” will appeal primarily to people who are fans of the movie’s headliners and hard-hitting dramas about recovering from trauma.

 “A Good Person” gets its title from the concept that a good person can do bad things.
 In the movie, as in real life, the issue often becomes about how much redemption and forgiveness can someone get (or derseve to get) after doing a lot of bad things.
 Florence Pugh, Morgan Freeman and Celeste O’Connor give standout performances in this searing drama about addiction and grief.
 An unrealistic “rescue” scene at a party almost ruins the movie.
 However, most of the film has emotional authenticity.

 Written and directed by Zach Braff, “A Good Person” is at its best when it shows a myriad of complex emotions from several characters.
 It’s not always an easy film to watch, because the personal problems depicted in “A Good Person” might be “triggering” for people who have either experienced those struggles or have loved ones who’ve gone through the same struggles.
 It’s also a movie that tends to ramble with no clear direction on where it’s going.
 This meandering might seem like a flaw, but this narrative structure is meant to realistically portray the uncertainty of being in recovery from whatever could ruin someone’s life.